Harold Laski: Death and legacy

-However, Laski had a major long-term impact on support for socialism in India and other countries in Asia and Africa.
+Laski had a major long-term impact on support for socialism in India and other countries in Asia and Africa.
 He taught generations of future leaders at the LSE, including India's Jawaharlal Nehru.
 According to John Kenneth Galbraith, "the centre of Nehru's thinking was Laski" and "India the country most influenced by Laski's ideas".
 It is mainly due to his influence that the LSE has a semi-mythological status in India.
 He was steady in his unremitting advocacy of the independence of India.
 He was a revered figure to Indian students at the LSE.
 One Prime Minister of India said "in every meeting of the Indian Cabinet there is a chair reserved for the ghost of Professor Harold Laski".
-His recommendation of K. R. Narayanan (later President of India) to Nehru (then Prime Minister of India), resulted in Nehru appointing Narayanan to the Indian Foreign Service.
+His recommendation of K. R. Narayanan (later president of India) to Nehru (then Prime Minister of India), resulted in Nehru appointing Narayanan to the Indian Foreign Service.
 In his memory, the Indian government established The Harold Laski Institute of Political Science in 1954 at Ahmedabad.

 Speaking at a meeting organised in Laski's memory by the Indian League at London on 3 May 1950, Nehru praised him as follows:

-Laski also educated the outspoken Chinese intellectual and journalist Chu Anping at LSE.
+Laski educated the outspoken Chinese intellectual and journalist Chu Anping at LSE.
 Anping was later prosecuted by the Chinese Communist regime of the 1960s.
+Juan Perón, Argentine lieutenant general as well as left-wing populist and nationalist who served as the 35th and 45th president of Argentina, was also inspired by Laski and based many of his economic policies on Laski's postulates, including his welfare state project.
+Perón stated that Laski provided “theoretical support” to his policies, and that his Labour Party was based on Laski's party model.
+Perón consistently cited Laski as one of his main political inspirations, along with Franklin D. Roosevelt and Christian socialism.
+Perón's ideological legacy is highly contested - denounced as a form of fascism by some, Peronism is variously defined as "Christian socialism, national socialism, demagogic dictatorship, plebiscitary presidential system, state socialism, non-Marxist collectivism, worker democracy or national capitalism".
+Contemporary scholars of Peronism such as Federico Finchelstein see it as "the synthesis of nationalism and non-Marxist Christian socialism".
+Judith Adler Hellman wrote on Perón and Peronism: "Rather than Mussolini's Italy, Perón's most frequently quoted model was none other than Britain's new Labour Government, which was no more comfortable with Harold Laski than was the Peronist Movement with its left wing."